April 2, 2020 0 Comment

 1. Promote honest and transparent communication

-Honest and transparent communication, both vertical and lateral can help prevent development of toxic culture.
+Honest and transparent communication, both vertical and lateral can help prevent the development of a toxic culture.

-Hence, a good employee recognition program can ensure that employee contribution towards business success does not go unnoticed or unappreciated.
+Hence, a good employee recognition program can ensure that employee contribution toward business success does not go unnoticed or unappreciated.

 3. Offer equal and ample growth opportunities

-Also, it is important for an organization to provide its employees with fair and ample career growth opportunities across levels.
+Also, an organization needs to provide its employees with fair and ample career growth opportunities across levels.

 Bottom-line